 No one wants to hide their key pages from search engines.
 But that’s exactly what a lot of sites do because the people who build them either don’t understand how search engines work, or are more concerned with visual effects than getting found on the web.

 Search engines are hungry for text.
 They can’t read pictures or flash or video very well.
 The text on pages tells search engines what a site is about, so the search engine knows when to display it in response to search queries.
 If the search engine can’t find any text on your key pages, or finds very little text, your site isn’t going to get found by people looking for what you sell.
+That was one of the problem with my dinner buddy's page.
+It didn't contain any of the key phrases that describe what the business sold.
+Not surprisingly, the site didn’t show up in the organic (unpaid) search results.

 Here are just a few examples of text-poor, small business sites I've seen very recently: